seugarte/TFM-MasterDS/README.md

 After those files, we had to create a template called 'main.html' which shows the results and allows the user introducing the data that he or she wants.

 Url of the repository: https://github.com/seugarte/TFM-MasterDS/tree/master/web

+### How to run the web application

+If we want to run the Flask application, firstly we must download the 'web' directory.
+Afther that, in our terminal of linux we have to change the work directory to the 'web' directory, and then we must execute te next command: *python init.py*

+Now we must write this url in our web browser: http://127.0.0.1:5000/